echoesofwhoami/echoes-bash-prompt/README.md

 - Q: How do I update it?
 - A: Simply re-run the install script to get the latest version.

+- Q: I want to remove it, how do I do it?
+- A: rm -rf $HOME/.config/echoes then restart the terminal

 ## Credits
 Thanks to myself for making this and adding a fork of the git-prompt.
 If you like it smash the respect button here https://app.hackthebox.com/users/2423666